2025 Phoenix Food Action Plan

 • Progress on Action: OEP is partnering with Cartwright and Roosevelt School District to facilitate aquaponic garden training for our Backyard Garden Program participants.

-• Progress on Action: OEP will launch a free Food Waste and Composting Education Program in 2023 to provide residents in food deserts and COVID-19-impacted areas with composting education and access to a compost service to reduce food waste, save money, and reduce their carbon footprint.
+• Progress on Action: In 2023, OEP and Arizona State University launched Food Waste Watchers, a free program that provides residents in food deserts and COVID-19-impacted areas with composting education and access to a compost service to reduce food waste, save money, and reduce their carbon footprint.
+As of June 2024, there are 31 participants in the program and 1,822 pounds of food waste has been composted.

 Goal 2: Strengthen the Local Economy